Brush up on your knowledge of wind! This article is part of the Energy.gov series highlighting the "Top Things You Didn't Know About Energy" series.

 8. Wind turbines are big.
-Wind turbine blades average over 170 feet long, and turbine towers average over 270 feet tall -- about the height of the Statue of Liberty.
+Wind turbine blades average 200 feet long, and turbine towers average over 300 feet tall—about the height of the Statue of Liberty.
 The average nameplate capacity of turbines is also increasing, meaning they have more powerful generators.
 The average capacity of utility-scale wind turbines installed in 2021 was 3 megawatts (MW), up 9% from the previous year.

 7. Higher wind speeds mean more electricity, and wind turbines are getting taller to reach higher heights above ground level where it’s even windier.
-See the Energy Department’s wind resource maps to find average wind speeds in your state or hometown and learn more about how taller wind turbines can expand developable areas for wind energy production in the Energy Department’s 2015 Enabling Wind Power Nationwide report.
+See the Energy Department’s wind resource maps to find average wind speeds in your state or hometown and learn more about opportunities for taller wind turbines in a report from the Energy Department’s National Renewable Energy Laboratory.

-6. Most of the components of wind turbines installed in the United States are manufactured here.
-There are 500 wind-related manufacturing facilities located across 41 states, and the U.S. wind industry currently employs about 120,000 people, including 23,600 in manufacturing and 43,400 in construction
+6. Many of the components of wind turbines installed in the United States are manufactured here, with more than 500 wind-related manufacturing facilities across the country. , The U.S. wind industry currently employs about 120,000 people, including 23,600 in manufacturing and 43,400 in construction

 5. Offshore wind represents a major opportunity to provide power to highly populated coastal cities.
-There are small projects installed off the coasts of Rhode Island and Virginia, and the first commercial-scale project has been approved for installation off the coast of Rhode Island in 2016.
+There are small projects installed off the coasts of Rhode Island and Virginia, and the first commercial-scale project has been approved for installation off the coast of Massachusetts.
 See what the Energy Department is doing to develop offshore wind in the United States.

-4. With North Carolina’s first utility-scale wind farm coming online in early 2017, there is now utility-scale wind power (from turbines over 100 kilowatts) installed in 41 states.
-There is distributed wind installed in all 50 states plus Puerto Rico, Guam, and the U.S. Virgin Islands.
+4. There is utility-scale wind power (from turbines over 100 kilowatts) installed in 41 states.
+There is distributed wind installed in all 50 states plus the District of Columbia, Puerto Rico, Guam, and the U.S. Virgin Islands.